danvd/wlroots-eglstreams/README.md

 development tools - or any subset of these features you like, because all of them work independently of one another and freely compose with anything you want to implement yourself.

-Check out our [wiki] to get started with wlroots.
-Join our IRC channel:
-[#sway-devel on Libera Chat].

 wlroots is developed under the direction of the [sway] project.
 A variety of [wrapper libraries] are available for using it with your favorite programming